Nar Phu Valley Trek

 Day 17: Yak kharka to Phedi (4450m 4 hrs walk)

 Leaving Yak Kharka, we climb gradually to a ridge before descending to the headwaters of the Marshyangdi and crossing via a covered wooden bridge.
 After a short ascent up the mountain path on the right bank, we follow a narrow trail across an unstable steep slope and then descend to Thorong Phedi.

 Early morning you will fly from Jomsom to Pokhara.
-You will fly in Twin Otter plane where 2o people can sit, takes 2o minute to reach Pokhara.
+You will fly in the Twin Otter plane where 2o people can sit, takes 2o minutes to reach Pokhara.

 You will drive 6 hrs from Pokhara to Kathmandu by private car/Hiace/Bus or Tourist bus according to group and group size.

 Day 22: Free day /shopping day in Kathmandu